Fresh Hops

 * Stir and steep for 30 or so minutes and then knock out through your heat exchanger and into your fermenter.

-• Fresh hops contribute a beautiful range of uniquely herbal flavors.
+Fresh hops contribute a beautiful range of uniquely herbal flavors.
 We believe in letting them speak for themselves!
 Simple malt backbones and non-intrusive yeasts are the best way to bring out the best of our fresh hops.
 We suggest working with a pale ale base or aiming for something like a West Coast IPA.
 Two rows and pilsners are ideal.

-• The most important consideration is moisture content.
+The most important consideration is moisture content.
 Fresh hops have vastly more than pellets, at about 75-80%, and so need to be used in larger quantities.
 Plan on using 4-5x more fresh cones than pellets (by weight).

 We also suggest focusing on a cooler, longer process.
 A longer steep allows for better infusion of the unique and delicate aromas fresh hops contribute.
 That will require a lower temperature, below isomerization.
 Steep your fresh hops for about 30 minutes after the boil for best results.

-• We’ve often found that the best fresh hopped beers use only wet cones.
+We’ve often found that the best fresh hopped beers use only wet cones.
 Having said that, some brewers combine pellets with fresh hops, using pellets in the boil and fresh hops in the whirlpool.

 We suggest using fresh hops within 24 hours of harvest, if possible.
 We harvest and sort cones in the morning, and will have your order ready for pickup by noon.
 We’ll be in touch as soon as we have an exact date and time for you!

-Refrigerate your fresh hops before using them, but never freeze them!
+Refrigerate your fresh hops before using them.

-• Fresh hops are only available during harvest season (mid-August through late September).
+Fresh hops are only available during harvest season (mid-August through late September).
 Pre-ordering fresh hops can help you plan your brewing schedule and guarantee your supply.
 Plus, reserving up front helps us as farmers—much like a seasonal CSA.
 We also offer discounted rates when you order ahead.

-• We wait to schedule pickup dates until close to harvest.
+We wait to schedule pickup dates until close to harvest.
 Please see our tentative schedule below: harvest season runs from mid August through late September.
 Exact picking dates vary by variety and can change seasonally based on environmental conditions.
 Leading up to harvest, we run analytical tests and are constantly smelling cones to determine peak readiness.
 We will do our best to accommodate your brewing schedule.
-Some varieties, such as Centennial, Chinook, and Cascade may be available for a whole week.
-Willamette will likely be harvested in one day.
+Some varieties, such as Chinook, and Cascade may be available for a whole week.
+Centennial and Willamette will likely be harvested in one day.

 Breweries that love our fresh hops: